-As described in blog ‘JMS Resources and Size Limits’ there are limited resources on the connected JMS messaging instance, which is used in asynchronous messaging scenarios using JMS.
-The Enterprise License allows you to use only a certain limit of queues, storage and connections on the messaging instance.
-The limits are described in more detail in blog ‘JMS Resource and Size Limits in CPI Enterprise Edition’.
+As described in the blog JMS Resources and Size Limits there are limited resources on the connected JMS messaging instance, that is used in asynchronous messaging scenarios using JMS.
+The Enterprise License allows you to use only up to a certain limit of queues, storage and connections on the messaging instance.
+The limits are described in more detail in the blog JMS Resource and Size Limits in CPI Enterprise Edition.
 If the queue limit is reached you cannot deploy any new integration flows using JMS or AS2 anymore.
-So, you need to manually delete queues that are not needed anymore, meaning queues, where the integrations flows were undeployed already.
+So, you need to manually delete queues that are no longer needed, that is queues, where the integrations flows have already been undeployed.

 The check helps you to identify such queues.
-In the results screen, under ‘Queues that are not used by any of the deployed integration flows’, all queues, that are not used in any of the deployed integration flows are listed.
+On the results screen, under Queues that are not used by any of the deployed integration flows, all queues, that are not used in any of the deployed integration flows are listed.
 In addition, the number of messages within this queue is shown.

-The second category, ‘Queues that are referenced by deployed integration flows, but do not exist’, lists the integration flows using JMS or AS2 adapter deployed on the tenant, where the configured queue is missing.
-This can happen, for example, if someone manually deleted the queue in the Message Queues monitor.
+The second category, Queues that are referenced by deployed integration flows, but do not exist, lists the integration flows using the JMS or AS2 adapter deployed on the tenant, for which the configured queue is missing.
+This can happen, for example, if someone has manually deleted the queue in the Message Queues monitor.

 Selecting the link to the integration flow opens the integration flow in read only mode, to enable you to check the scenario using the queue.

-During operation of your scenarios it may happen that messages pile up in one queue, and you want to get more details about the scenario, and want to analyze, why the messages are not fetched.
+During operation of your scenarios, you might find that messages are piling up in one queue, and you want to get more details about the scenario so that you can analyze, why the messages are not being fetched.
 For this specific use case, you can use the Where-Used check.
-It can be found in the ‘Manage Message Queues’ monitor in the actions area in the master view.
-Select the queue you want to execute the check for and select ‘Where-Used‘ to trigger the evaluation.
+It can be found in the Manage Message Queues monitor in the actions area in the master view.
+Select the queue you want to check and select Where-Used to trigger the evaluation.

-As already mentioned before, the JMS instance only provides restricted resources for queues, connections and capacity.
-The capacity used in the JMS instance can be monitored in the ‘Manage Message Queue’ monitor.
-At the top of the monitor the used and available capacity are shown.
+As already mentioned, the JMS instance only provides limited resources for queues, connections, and capacity.
+The capacity used in the JMS instance can be monitored in the Manage Message Queue monitor.
+The used and available capacity are shown at the top of the monitor.